Information

 The line does not come across my property, but runs right by me, what rights do I have?

-As of now, we all have the same rights, which is to voice our opposition to the line, and send relevant and helpful reasons for our objections to the relevant parties.
+As of now, we all have the same rights, which is to voice our opposition to the line.

 Once the lines are chosen for the CCN amendment application, then your right are as stated by the PUC Rules and Laws -